The Video Game

 The Video Game is an American television game show that aired from 1984 to 1985.
 It was created by JM Production, and debuted shortly after the cancellation of their earlier game show Starcade.
 The Video Game was taped at Six Flags Magic Mountain amusement park in Valencia, California.
 Greg Winfield hosted, Karen Lea assisted, and Christopher Kriesa announced.

 Between September 1984 and September 1985, the show was syndicated on North American television channels.
 Lasting 30 minutes each, the show typically aired on Saturday mornings.

-Gameplay
+Format

+First three rounds

 To begin, two contestants were called down from the audience.
 They each played the same video game, and the first to reach a pre-determined score (or outcome) won a prize and came up to play a special mini-game.

 Mini-games played on the show included: